Toyota 2AZ-FE – Everything You Need To Know

-Toyota built the 2AZ-FE engines at various locations around the world to cater to the local markets.
+Toyota built the 2AZ-FE engines at various locations worldwide to cater to the local markets.

-For North America, the engines were built at the Toyota Motoring Manufacturing Kentucky (TMMK) plant, while Toyota’s Kamigo and Shimoyama Plants provided the engines to the JDM market.
+For North America, the engines were built at the Toyota Motoring Manufacturing Kentucky (TMMK) plant.
+Toyota’s Kamigo and Shimoyama Plants provided the engines to the JDM market.

 The introductory 2AZ-FE engine featured a compression ratio of 9.6:1 and produced 160 hp at 5,600rpm, with 162lb/ft torque at 4,000rpm.

-Not only is it impressively small, but Toyota worked hard to keep the weight down by providing the 2AZ with an aluminium cylinder block and sleeves, even including a magnesium valve cover to keep the weight down.
+Not only is it impressively small, but Toyota worked hard to keep the weight down by providing the 2AZ with an aluminium cylinder block and sleeves.
+They even went as far as including a magnesium valve cover to keep the weight down.

 One of the main modifications from the 1AZ engine was modifying the cylinder block to fit the crankcase with an increased 96mm piston stroke, with the cylinder bore enlarged to 88.5mm in diameter.

-Despite the differences to the 1AZ, it features the same aluminum DOHC 16-valve cylinder head, with VVT-i on the intake camshaft, a timing chain, electronic throttle body, and no hydraulic lifters.
+Despite the differences to the 1AZ, it features the same aluminum DOHC 16-valve cylinder head, VVT-i (variable valve timing system) on the intake camshaft, a timing chain, an electronic throttle body, and no hydraulic lifters.

-They also kept the two balancing shafts inside the crankcase, which ensured minimal vibration from the engine.
+They also kept the two balancing shafts inside the crankcase, ensuring minimal engine vibration.

 Toyota made a minor revision to the 2008 model year engine, which provided improved power and torque figures.

-Compression increased from 9.6:1 to 9.8:1, and slightly more aggressive camshafts allowed for an improved redline of 6,500rpm.
+Compression increased from 9.6:1 to 9.8:1, and slightly more aggressive camshafts provided an improved redline of 6,500 rpm.

-Although the Camry, Corolla XRS, and the Scion xB only achieved 158hp with the upgrades, the Scion tC managed 161, with the Toyota Rav4 receiving the most significant gains, providing an output of 177hp.
+Although the Camry, Corolla XRS, and Scion xB only achieved 158hp with the upgrades, the Scion tC managed 161.
+However, the Toyota Rav4 received the most significant gains, providing an output of 177hp.

 2AZ-FE Engine Code Breakdown